xudong19/DeepLearningNotes/README.md

 This repo contains a collection of my person notes mainly about academic papers in deep learning field.
 It is inspired by [Patrick LLGC](https://github.com/patrick-llgc/Learning-Deep-Learning)

-The notes are categroized by the fields in [link](Categorized.md) and by the my chronolgical order of my note-taking time in [link](Chronologized.md).
-The abbreviations are be found in [link](Abbreviations.md)
+The notes are categroized by the fields in [Categorized](Categorized.md) and by the my chronolgical order of my reading time in [Chronologized](Chronologized.md).
+The abbreviations are be found in [Abbreviations](Abbreviations.md)